rldaulton/GCF-Stripe/README.md

 Check out the folders in the `master` branch where you'll find different requests ready to be dropped into your Google Cloud Functions - all packaged as `index.js` files, and ready to go.

-###Getting Started
+### Getting Started

 1.)
-Visit the [Google Cloud Functions](https://cloud.google.com/functions/) welcome page, and click "Sign Up for Alpha".
-You need your account whitelisted by Google in order to use Cloud Functions in beta.
-See [this thread](https://github.com/apex/apex/issues/232) for more details if you have trouble getting access.
+Visit the [Google Cloud Functions](https://cloud.google.com/functions/) welcome page, and sign up for a free trial, or sign in to your Google Cloud account.

 2.)
-Once whitelisted and logged in to your Cloud Platform Console, select the hamburger menu on the left, and enter the "Cloud Functions" management section.
+Once logged in to your Cloud Platform Console, select the hamburger menu on the left, and enter the "Cloud Functions" management section.

 ![gcf-menu](Screenshots/gcf-menu.png)